vanackej/risco-mqtt-local/README.md

 ```
 {
-    "username": "YOUR_RISCO_EMAIL",
-    "password": "YOUR_RISCO_PASSWORD",
-    "pin": "YOUR_CENTRAL_PIN_CODE",
-    "language-id": "YOUR_LANGUAGE_ID", // example: en, it, de etc ...
-    "mqtt-url": "mqtt://MQTT_HOST:MQTT_PORT",
-    "mqtt-username": "MQTT_USERNAME",
-    "mqtt-password": "MQTT_PASSWORD",
-    "interval-polling": "RISCO_INTERVAL_POLLING", // default is 5000
+  "log": "debug", // Optional, default to "info"
+  "panel": {
+    "Panel_IP": "YOUR_PANEL_IP",
-    "home-assistant-discovery-prefix" : "YOUR_HOME-ASSISTANT-DISCOVERY-PREFIX" // default is homeassistant
+    "Panel_Port": YOUR_PANEL_PORT, // default is 1000
+    "Panel_Password": XXXX, //Panel installer code
+    "Panel_Id": "0001", // Optional, default to "0001"
+    "WatchDogInterval": 10000 // Optional, default to 5000
+  },
+  "mqtt": {
+    "url": "mqtt://MQTT_HOST:MQTT_PORT",
+    "username": "MQTT_USERNAME",
+    "password": "MQTT_PASSWORD",
+    "zone-label-prefix": "Détecteur - " // Will be added as prefix for zones names, in order to get more user friendly names.
+Default is empty
   }
+}

 ```

 ## Subscribe Topics

-**risco-mqtt-home-assistant** subscribes at startup one topic for every partition in your risco alarm panel configuration.
+**risco-mqtt-local** subscribes at startup one topic for every partition in your risco alarm panel configuration.

 Topics format is `riscopanel/alarm/<partition_id>/set` where **partition_id** is the id of the partition